imjoy-team/ImJoy/docs/docs/api.md

 result1 = await p1
 result2 = await p2
 ```
-The above code will start two plugins simutaneously, then wait for their result one after another.
+The above code will start two plugins almost simutaneously, then wait for the result one after another.

 This is different from the following sequential version, where plugin 2 can only start after plugin 1 is finished:
 ```python